HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 `FlxActionManager` lets you:
 - ADD action sets
 - REMOVE action sets
-- ACTIVATE an action set for a specific device.
+- ACTIVATE an action set for a specific device
 - UPDATE all your action sets at once
 - ENFORCE the "only one action set active per device at a time" rule